BrookeHeck/github.io-reading-notes-/notes401/PrepWork/engineerReadings.md

 ## Discussion Questions
 1. What’s the one thing I bring to this career (and a potential employer) that nobody else can?
+    - I'm very organized, which sounds like a really simple thing, but it helps me keep track of code and structure it in a better way.
+I think attention to detail goes along with organization and helps with building bug-free code.

 2. What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?
+    - start a white board of the specific feature that I'm trying to work on
+    - break the feature down into smaller parts that I can get working individually and then bring together
+    - write out pseudo code for what I'm trying to do

 ### Links
 [Act like you make $1000/hr](https://anthony-moore.medium.com/pretend-your-time-is-worth-1-000-hour-and-youll-become-100x-more-productive-6ab2302b8e8c)